 TTM is able to consolidate automated test results inside its campaign.
-This way you can have a mixed campaing with both manual and automated tests.
+This way you can have a mixed campaign with both manual and automated tests.
 The key principles are:

-- TTM relies on an external tool to execute tests like Jenkins.
+- TTM relies on an external tool like Jenkins to execute tests.
 Any CI tool can be used.

 - Test automation itself is not TTM business, you can use whatever tool you want (robot framework, cypress, selenium, etc) as long as it produces a junit XML output with results.

 - Automated tests are stored in a SCM (git or subversion)